-Instead, this is about helping your children build proper credit while they are young.
-In addition to building credit, credit cards for kids can also teach them about using credit responsibly to avoid costly mistakes later in life.
+Instead, this is about building credit for kids: helping your children build proper credit while they are young.
+In addition to building credit, credit cards for kids can also teach how to use credit responsibly to avoid costly mistakes later in life.

 Benefits of Kids Having Credit Cards

-Someone with a more established credit history may be more likely to have a higher credit score.
+Someone with a more established credit history is more likely to have a higher credit score.
 With a higher credit score, your children will:

 - Pay less for car insurance premiums

-- Be more likely to be approved for apartment or house rentals
+- Be more likely to be approved for an apartment or house rentals

 - Have an easier time qualifying for student loans or a car loan